 Unless there is an imperfection in their wheel, of course, but then that is a whole different conversation …. 😉

 Well, it’s not actually “alive.”
 Unlike virtual casinos, live casinos have real-life croupiers on the other side of the table.
 It’s a bit like the roulette you see on satellite TV (e.g., on BSkyB).

 Rather than having a random number generator (RNG) spinning your wheel, an actual person at the roulette wheel interacts with you.
 You can ask them questions about the various bets (such as the more exotic bets like Voisins Du Zero or Black Splits), or you can chat.
 It’s less impersonal and more social!
 (You can also have a conversation with the other players).

 The Best Live Roulette

-Some of the bigger players like Paddy Power have their own exclusive tables, which is better, but if we are playing live roulette, we prefer to play on a table developed by companies like Evolution Gaming who specialise in this area.
-You can really tell the difference in quality of the feed.
-Immersive roulette, for example, has lots of different camera angles and they work hard to immerse you in the game- hence the name.
-You can play this at Monkey Casino.
+Some of the more prominent players, like 888, have exclusive tables, which is better, but if we are playing live roulette, we prefer to play on a table developed by companies like Evolution Gaming which specialise in this area.
+You can tell the difference in the quality of the feed.

 Many companies have also tied up with land-based casinos.
-They run the feed directly from the table at the casino (Authentic Gaming is the market leader her).
+They run the feed directly from the table at the casino (Authentic Gaming is the market leader here).